 How to get a taste

-Explore extra resources including the podcast and free books under the Resources tab.
+Or, explore the website which has extra resources including the podcast, blog, and free books under the Resources tab.

 Who made it & are they qualified to teach it?

 Mark Dawson.
 Yes he’s qualified.
 He’s sold over 4 million books.
 He has also partnered with many other experts in the niche the last few years, including huge players in the space, such as former Amazon employees.
 This has increased the value exponentially in my opinion.